|Effects of Dust Pollution in Asaluyeh on Atomic Absorption of Heavy Metals and Histopathologic Changes in Spleen and Bone Marrow of Male Rats|

 2Marine Biotechnology Research Center, Persian Gulf Biomedical Research Center, Bushehr, Iran

-4Department of Anatomical Sciences, Medical school, Bushehr University of Medical Sciences, Bushehr, Iran
+4Department of Anatomical Sciences, Faculty of Medicine, Bushehr University of Medical Sciences, Bushehr, Iran

 5Student Research Committee, School of Medicine, Bushehr University of Medical Sciences, Bushehr, Iran

-Objectives: The effects of air pollution from industrial advances and mechanization on people, specifically children whose immune and respiratory systems are not fully developed, have attracted a growing attention from researchers.
-Given that the oil and gas facilities in Asaluyeh has turned it into one of the most polluted regions in the world, this study aimed at investigating the effect of airborne dust particles (ADPs)on the atomic absorption of heavy metals and histopathologic changes in spleen and bone marrow of male rats.
+Objectives: The effects of air pollution from industrial advances and mechanization on people, specifically children whose immune and respiratory systems are not fully developed, have attracted growing attention from researchers.
+Given that the oil and gas facilities in Asaluyeh have turned it into one of the most polluted regions in the world, this study aimed at investigating the effect of airborne dust particles (ADPs) on the atomic absorption of heavy metals and histopathologic changes in spleen and bone marrow of male rats.

-Materials and Methods: In this study, 30 male adult rats were assigned to the control, negative control, and treatment groups.
-After the course of treatment, the spleen and bone marrow tissue changes, as well as atomic absorption of metals (lead, mercury, cadmium, and arsenic) in their serums were examined.
+Materials and Methods: In this study, 30 adult male rats were assigned to the control, negative control, and treatment groups.
+After the course of treatment, the changes in spleen and bone marrow tissue, as well as atomic absorption of metals (lead, mercury, cadmium, and arsenic) in their serums were examined.

-Results: The atomic absorption of metals in the treatment group's serum significantly increased as compared to the control group; in addition, the significant histopathologic changes were observed only in the spleen tissues.
+Results: The atomic absorption of metals in the serum of the treatment group significantly increased as compared to the control group; in addition, the significant histopathologic changes were observed only in the spleen tissues.

-Conclusion: Dust of polluted air of Assaluyeh has relative toxicity effects on spleen tissue and serum but its no toxin effect on bone marrow
+Conclusions: Dust of polluted air of Asaluyeh had relative toxic effects on spleen tissue and serum but did not have toxic effects on bone marrow.

 Cite By, Google Scholar